mojoaxel/backbone-fetch-cache-indexeddb/README.md

 # backbone-fetch-cache-indexeddb

 **WARNING!!**<br>
-**This project is in a very early stage and is in activ developed.
-Consider this BETA**
+**This project is still in an early stage and currently under activ developed.<br>
+Consider this BETA!**

 This is a plugin for [Backbone.js](http://backbonejs.org/). <br>
 It also works with Backbone-based frameworks like [Marionette](http://marionettejs.com/).